 - During your surgery, an incision is made on the center part of your upper abdomen.
 This incision may reach your belly button.
 Another incision may also be made on the left side of your chest between two ribs.
-Your caregiver wraps and stitches the upper portion of your stomach around the esophagus.
-Your caregiver may also repair the muscles of your esophagus if they are weak.
+Your healthcare provider wraps and stitches the upper portion of your stomach around the esophagus.
+Your healthcare provider may also repair the muscles of your esophagus if they are weak.
 The incisions are then closed with stitches or surgical tapes and covered with bandages.

 After your surgery:

-- Do not get out of bed until your caregiver says it is OK.
-When caregivers see that you are OK, you will be taken back to your hospital room.
+- Do not get out of bed until your healthcare provider says it is OK.
+When healthcare providers see that you are OK, you will be taken back to your hospital room.
 The bandages used to cover your stitches keep the area clean and dry to prevent infection.
-A caregiver may remove the bandages soon after your surgery to check your wound.
+A healthcare provider may remove the bandages soon after your surgery to check your wound.

 - Activity: You may need to walk around the same day of surgery, or the day after.
 Movement will help prevent blood clots.
 You may also be given exercises to do in bed.
 Do not get out of bed on your own until your caregiver says you can.
 Talk to caregivers before you get up the first time.
 They may need to help you stand up safely.
 When you are able to get up on your own, sit or lie down right away if you feel weak or dizzy.
 Then press the call light button to let caregivers know you need help.

 - You will be able to drink liquids and eat certain foods once your stomach function returns after surgery.
 You may be given ice chips at first.
 Then you will get liquids such as water, broth, juice, and clear soft drinks.
 If your stomach does not become upset, you may then be given soft foods, such as ice cream and applesauce.
 Once you can eat soft foods easily, you may slowly begin to eat solid foods.

 - Medicines: You may be given the following medicines: